AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_ant.md

 * Select the relevant instrument VISA addresses in each dropdown of the *Instruments* tab.
 * Select *None: NA* for the instruments that will not be used.
 * Follow the [Instrument Database Tutorial](https://aresapp.readthedocs.io/latest/tutorial_instr.html) for detailed information on how to edit the user-defined instrument database.
-* Once all the addresses have been populated, click on *Connect* at the bottom to establish connection to each instrument and *Disconnect* to clear all connections.
+* Once all the addresses have been populated, click on *Connect* at the bottom to establish a connection to each instrument and *Disconnect* to clear all connections.

 The *Measurement Delay (s)* can be modified at any time before the measurement starts.
 This value is the time in seconds to wait between setting all the instruments and capturing the data.